64kramsystem/personal_notes/golang.md

 const c [<type>] = 1

-a, b := 3, 4              // Multiple assignment, also valid for
+a, b := 3, 4              // Multiple assignment; useful also for swapping.

 largeNum := 1_000_000_000 // Cosmetic underscores
 ```